digithree/markpage-server/README.md

 *16.12.27 - v0.0.1*

 - Create project with only test endpoint.
 - Note that there will be lots of commits as in order to deploy to Heroku I must make a commit.
-I will keep these on minor version branches and cherry-pick into develop branch.
+Minor version branches will be used and merged into develop branch when minor version reached.
 Major versions will be full merge to master branch when ready.